Arronk/My-Coding-Journey/LogR2.md

 library.
 So this led to me having to change the login route logic as well and then I also wanted to use row_factory so I could access so the tuples as if they were dicts and make my code more semantic.
 I got there eventually so mission succes.

+## Day 67: 23.09.2018

+### Progress: Check50 for Register, Quote routes and Roblox Scripting!

+Even though my reworked register and login routes were functioning correctly it was still not passing some of the check50 tests.
+After updating my code it passed the tests and I also updated the basic logic and html template for the quote page.
+Had a bit of a diversion when my 10 year old approached me with a scripting problem he was having in Roblox trying to create a punch animation.
+After a bit of trial and error and fixing numerous syntactic errors the little character was throwing a solid punch!